dotnet/AspNetCore.Docs/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client.md

 To test the client app:

 1. [Download](https://github.com/aspnet/Docs/tree/master/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client/samples/server) and run the server app.
 [Download instructions](xref:tutorials/index#how-to-download-a-sample).
+Verify the server app is working.
+For exaxmple,  `http://localhost:64195/api/products` should return a list of products.
 2. Set the base URI for HTTP requests.
 Change the port number to the port used in the server app.
 	[!code-csharp[Main](calling-a-web-api-from-a-net-client/sample/client/Program.cs?name=snippet5&highlight=2)]